apache/parquet-format/LogicalTypes.md

 ### JSON

 `JSON` is used for an embedded JSON document.
-It must annotate a `binary` primitive type.
-The `binary` data is interpreted as a UTF-8 encoded character string of valid JSON as defined by the [JSON specification][json-spec]
+It must annotate a `BYTE_ARRAY` primitive type.
+The `BYTE_ARRAY` data is interpreted as a UTF-8 encoded character string of valid JSON as defined by the [JSON specification][json-spec]

 [json-spec]: http://json.org/